Subscribe

 View Flooring Options by Room

-Be sure to use a reducer with a metal strip and carpet tacks to ensure the carpeting remains stretched and in place.
-This transition strip covers the edges and results in a clean look and a safe transition between the carpet and the tile.
+Reducer transition strips achieve an even surface between carpet and tile flooring.
+Use a reducer with a metal strip and carpet tacks to ensure the carpeting remains stretched and in place.
+This transition strip covers the edges, creating a clean look and a safe transition between the carpet and the tile.

-You could also use T-molding for hardwood to carpet transition.
-This transition strip goes in the small gap between the floors and has two pieces that sit on both sides.
+You could also use T-molding for a hardwood-to-carpet transition.
+This transition strip goes in the small gap between the floors and has two pieces on both sides.
 Most installers use a T-molding assembly with a metal track nailed or screwed to the floor.

-Sheet vinyl is a relatively thin flooring type, whereas tiles can be quite thick.
-Without transition molding, exposed tile edges may serve as a tripping hazard and could chip from exposure.
-Much like a carpet to hard flooring transition, vinyl to tile transitions require a reducer strip.
+Vinyl is a relatively thin flooring type, whereas tiles can be quite thick.
+Exposed tile edges can become a tripping hazard and chip from exposure without transition molding.

 Hardwood or Laminate Floor Transition Tips